scottyschup/ruby-curriculum/language-basics/pass-by-reference.md

 So while `[]=` was a method, `+=` and `!=` are pure syntactic sugar.
 Ruby will translate them into code that calls `+` and `==` respectively.

+## Exercises
+Time estimate: 10 min

+* Add two of your own methods to the String class, shout and shout!, you know what to do. (take a string, and make it all caps) make sure one method is safe and the other is "dangerous!"